 In the context of term life insurance, time matters.
 Why?
 Because term life insurance is premised on a period of time.
 It provides coverage for a set period of time, which, depending upon which term length you choose, can last until your kids are in college or your mortgage is paid off.
-When the term ends, so does your coverage.
+When the term ends, so does your coverage, unless you choose to extend the term, usually at a higher premium.
 That makes selecting the right time period especially important.

 What is a term length